Reasons to choose UNMC for your fellowship in Infectious Diseases:

 - Work with nationally recognized ID faculty who are approachable, committed to medical education, and invested in your success

-- Gain robust training in caring for patients at Nebraska Medicine, a major tertiary referral center with 718 inpatient beds, four busy inpatient ID teams, the region's largest cancer center, and the region's only Level 1 trauma center.
+- Gain robust training in caring for patients at Nebraska Medicine, a major tertiary referral center with 718 inpatient beds, five busy inpatient ID teams, the region's largest cancer center, and only Level 1 trauma center.